Sadrpour/UdacityProjetcs/P5-VehicleDetection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Below i am providing some samples of the above application in addition to the heat map results.
+Below i am providing some samples of the above application in addition to the heat map results and histogram of heatmap for values larger than 0.
+I used this histogram to find the right threshold for my heatmap filter.

 <img src="./projectImages/fourimagecombined1.jpg" alt="alt text" width=400 height=300>
 <img src="./projectImages/fourimagecombined2.jpg" alt="alt text" width=400 height=300>